Home » GI Bill » Fresno, California BAH Rates, Education, Cost of Living

 The Fresno area is home to several colleges and universities.
 This is a partial list.

-The state of California offers a College Fee Waiver for Veteran Depends benefit program that waives tuition and fees for public colleges and universities throughout the state.
+The state of California offers a College Fee Waiver for Veteran Dependents benefit program that waives tuition and fees for public colleges and universities throughout the state.
 Discover more information about the multiple plans offered under this program.

 Using your GI Bill in Fresno

-• You may be eligible for Monthly Housing Allowance (MHA) if you are a full-time student.
+• You may be eligible for the Monthly Housing Allowance (MHA) if you are a full-time student.

 • MHA is comparable to the Basic Allowance for Housing (BAH) for an E-5 with dependents.